twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Boink!** – Exit the program immediately.
 This item is in the **Debug** menu in 11.5.0.2421 (2018-02-22) until 11.5.0.2430 (2018-12-05).
 It may display a dialogue box that cannot be closed, which contains an "OK" button.

 ### Resource Editor (`TRESOURCEEDITORDLG`)
-This dialog is for use with Font Creator Program 3.0 only and is used to edit resources.
+This dialog is in Font Creator Program 3.0 only and is used to edit resources.

 ### Contours Menu (`TGLYPHEDITFORM`)
 * **Debug Single Stroke Twice** – This menu item is dummy.